firehol/blocklist-ipsets/README-EDIT.md

 ### Level 1 - Basic

-These are the ones I trust. **Level 1** provides basic security against the most well known attackers, with the minimum of false positives.
+These are the ones I trust. **Level 1** provides basic security against the most well-known attackers, with the minimum of false positives.

 1. **Abuse.ch** lists `feodo`, `palevo`, `sslbl`, `zeus`, `zeus_badips`

-   These folks are doing a great job tracking crimeware.
+   These folks are doing a great job tracking crime ware.
 Their blocklists are very focused.
    Keep in mind `zeus` may include some false positives.
 You can use `zeus_badips` instead.

 2. **DShield.org** list `dshield`